GreenCatInForest/GreenCatInForest/README.md

 ### Hi there 👋

 I'm a JavaScript and React Web Developer with a deep interest in AI, VR, and CS.
-Based on marketing experience, digital marketing tools, and a social science background - but year to year computer science and maths became more and more my priority, so now I have 3 years in the Web Dev industry.
+Based on marketing experience, digital marketing tools, and a social science background - but year to year computer science and maths became more and more my priority, so now I'm in the Web Dev industry.

 ## Current Project
 - 🔭 I’m currently working on BaroQue - Here Is Your Cocktail Bar - an interactive app for cocktail search.